 If you have been around my Instagram account for any amount of time you know that I am a brave NEW houseplant mama.
 For years, Y-E-A-R-S, I brushed off my potential to keep anything alive except my 4 small children.
 Now, they are getting a tad older and semi – self-sufficient.
 Because of this, I decided that 2020 would be the year that I take on something new.

 Well, let me tell ya.
 I’m kind of a go big or go home kind of person and I’ve accidentally (on purpose) acquired a total of 6 (!) houseplants in the past month.
 Yep.
 I said MONTH.

-The latest grouping of plants were purchased with some birthday money.
-In this trip I was looking for plants for a few specific places in my home, one being a taller tree—like plant that I could use to fill an empty space on my back porch in the summer, then bring it in for winter.
+The latest grouping of plants was purchased with some birthday money.
+On this trip I was looking for plants for a few specific places in my home, one being a taller tree-like plant that I could use to fill an empty space on my back porch in the summer, then bring it in for winter.